Shrimp Cocktail

 Step-by-Step Instructions

+Step 1: Prepare the water and ice bath.
 In a medium pot, combine the salt, sugar, and 6 cups of water.
-Bring to a boil over medium-high heat.
-Fill a large bowl with ice and cold water and set next to the sink.
+Bring it to a boil over medium-high heat.
+Meanwhile, fill a large bowl with ice and cold water and set it by the sink—you’ll use this as an ice bath to stop the cooking later.

 pink cooked shrimp